Trupeer vs Vidocu: Pricing, Features & Which One to Pick

 Is Trupeer free?

 Trupeer offers a free plan, but it's limited to a 10-day trial period with 10 AI video minutes, 5 guides, and 3 video exports.
 After 10 days, you'll need a paid plan to continue.
+Clueso's free option is a 7-day trial with about 10 minutes of exports and no credit card required.
+Vidocu's free tier is permanent rather than time-limited: 200 credits, roughly 4 video minutes, and 1 article, with no expiry.

 Does Vidocu require a browser extension?

-No. Vidocu works with any video file you upload — screen recordings, Loom videos, phone captures, or any other source.
+No. Vidocu works with any video file you upload: screen recordings, Loom videos, phone captures, or any other source.
 No extension needed.

 Can Trupeer generate documentation?